An official website of the United States government

 Defense Meritorious Service Medal

-Aerial Achievement Medal with three oak leaf clusters
+Aerial Achievement Medal with five oak leaf clusters

 EFFECTIVE DATES OF PROMOTION